-Most operators/franchisees take pride in their work and can struggle with a disappointing visit score and district manager guidance.
+Most operators and franchisees take pride in their work and can struggle with a disappointing visit score and the district manager’s guidance.

 Was the district manager too harsh or unfair?
 Is my store really lacking in certain areas as the visit’s score, notes and action plan suggest?
 It can be a lot to deal with on a professional level but also on a personal level.

 While we understand an operator’s pride and commitment to excellence, we have the following advice for anyone disappointed with the outcome of their last district manager visit: don’t sweat the score, and don’t waste the opportunity.

 There is no such thing as a perfect visit in retail.
 Turnover happens.
 Weather happens.
 Human errors happen.
 Even the best operators let a thing or two fall through the cracks, occasionally.

 Getting a less-than-perfect score is not, in and of itself, a grave concern nor particularly unexpected.
 The best ball players in the world don’t throw the perfect pitch 100% of the time, neither do the best retail operators.